Family-Friendly Ecotourism

 CONS

 Be wary of unscrupulous tour operators who talk green but are more about the greenback.
-Economic opportunities in ecotourism are acceptable as long as they’re not at the expense of the very environment they are capitalizing on.
+Economic opportunities in ecotourism are acceptable as long as they’re not at the expense of the very environment

 You’re never too young to revel in nature learn about the environment’s delicate balance.
 The more active, adventurous eco-trips might be best suited for ages 8 and up.